 Working with the Criminal Justice System

-Research studies have found that prison populations are more vulnerable than the general population to problem and disordered gambling (as well as other co-morbidity, addictions and mental health issues).
+Research studies have found that people in contact with the criminal justice system (CJS) are more vulnerable than the general population to problem and disordered gambling (as well as other co-morbidity, addictions and mental health issues).

 One of the three key objectives of the UK Gambling Act 2005 relates to crime; preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime.

-It is, therefore, important that those who work within prisons and probation services are aware, not only of the prevalence and nature of gambling within the criminal justice service (CJS), and the links between crime and gambling, but also the implications of a lack of accessible support or treatment options for those affected by crime and gambling problems, or those at risk of gambling-related harms.
+It is, therefore, important that those who work across the CJS are aware, not only of the prevalence and nature of gambling within the CJS, and the links between crime and gambling, but also about the range of accessible support or treatment options for those affected by crime and gambling problems, or those at risk of gambling-related harms.

 Ensuring that individuals in the CJS have access to support for gambling problems and gambling-related harms will help to reduce harms for individuals, families, communities and society.

-GamCare and (some of) our network of treatment partners have been providing support services within the CJS for several years.
-We currently work with/within a number of prisons, police custody suites, courts, and with probation and community rehabilitation company (CRC) teams in order to support individuals affected by gambling-related harm.
-Our work also includes training to professionals within the CJS, which is a key activity.
+Across the UK, GamCare and our network partners have been providing training, support and specialised treatment within the CJS.
+We currently work with a number of police custody suites, courts, prisons and probation services in order to support individuals affected by gambling-related harm.

 We worked with the Police and Crime Commissioner (PCC) for Hertfordshire to provide a range of bespoke end to end services across the CJS, as part of a two-year pilot (to October 2020).
 You can read our summary report of this work here.